joser1996/Y2SPlaylist/SpotifyAuthorizationFlow.md

 You get: An **access token** and a **refresh token**

-you use the refresh tokents ot extend the valididyt of the access token.
+you use the refresh tokens to extend the validity of the access token.
 ## Authorization Code with PKCE

 ## Client Credintials